madcitymultimedia/akismet.dart/README.md

 - [Submit ham](https://akismet.com/development/api/#submit-ham): submits a comment that was incorrectly marked as spam but should not have been.

 ## Requirements
-You need the latest [Dart SDK](https://www.dartlang.org) and [Pub](https://pub.dartlang.org) versions.
+You need the latest [Dart SDK](https://www.dartlang.org) and [Pub](https://pub.dartlang.org) versions to use the Akismet library.

-If you plan to play with the sources, you will also need the latest [Grinder](http://google.github.io/grinder.dart) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) versions.
+> If you plan to play with the sources, you will also need the latest [Grinder](http://google.github.io/grinder.dart) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) versions.

 ## Installing with Pub package manager

 ### 1. Depend on it
-Add this to your package's `pubspec.yaml` file:
+Add this to your project's `pubspec.yaml` file:

 ```yaml
 dependencies: